Acela timetable title card

 You can easily make changes by logging into Amtrak’s website or app.

-When you select to change seats, Amtrak displays what’s available (similar to that of an airline), then pick the spot that makes you happy and hit save.
-You will get an updated ticket emailed to you, and the app will update when it refreshes.
+When you select to change seats, Amtrak displays what’s available, similar to an airline.
+Then, select the spot that makes you happy and click Save.
+You will receive an updated ticket via email, and the app will be updated when it refreshes.

 Food service on this train can depend on your class.